UnearthedArcana/B_Spells/README.md

 # New and Revised Spells

 New spells, "(New)", will only be installed if new spells are installed.
-Revised spells, (Revised), will only be installed in the appropriate revised spell component is installed.
+Revised spells, (Revised), will only be installed in the relevant revised spell component is installed.
+IWDEE spells, (IWDEE) will only be installed if the relevant IWDEE spells component is installed.
 Interactions will be noted in the spell description.

 ## Divine Spells: Universal